-3.1. webIDE 19

-'''

-Parameters theories

-(Union[idp_engine.Parse.TheoryBlock, idp_engine.Parse.

-Structure, idp_engine.Theory.Theory]) -

-Return type Iterator[str]

-pretty_print(x=")

-Prints its argument on stdout, in a readable form.

-Parameters x (Any, optional) - the result of an API call.
-Defaults to "".

-Return type None

-duration(msg=")

-Returns the processing time since the last call to duration(), or since the begining of execution

-Parameters msg (str) -

-Return type str

 3.1.3 Theory class

 Instances of the Theory class represent a collection of theory and structure blocks.

-Many operations on Theory instances can be chained, e.g., Theory (T,S).propagate().simplify().formula().
+Many operations on Theory instances can be chained, e.g., Theory(T,S).propagate().simplify(). formula().

 The class has the following methods:

-class Theory(theories, extended=False)
+class Theory (theories, extended=False)

 A collection of theory and structure blocks.

 assignments (Assignments): the set of assignments.
-The assignments are updated by the different steps of the

-problem resolution.
-Assignments include inequalities and quantified formula when the problem is extended
+The assignments are updated by the different steps of the problem resolution.
+Assignments include inequalities and quantified formula when the problem is extended init(theories, extended=False)

-Parameters

-• theories (Union[TheoryBlock, Structure, Theory]) -

-extended (bool) -

-Return type None

-EN()

-returns a string containing the Theory in controlled English

-Return type str

-init(theories, extended=False)

 Creates an instance of Theory for the list of theories, e.g., Theory (T, S).

-Parameters

-• theories (Union[TheoryBlock, Structure, Theory]) - 1 or more (data) theories.

-• extended (bool, optional) - use True when the truth value of inequalities and quanti-

-fied formula is of interest (e.g. for the Interactive Consultant).
+- theories (Union[TheoryBlock, Structure, Theory]) 1 or more (data) theories. - extended (bool, optional) use True when the truth value of inequalities and quantified formula is of interest (e.g. for the Interactive Consultant).
 Defaults to False.

-Return type None

-add(theories)
+add (theories)

 Adds a list of theories to the theory.

-Parameters theories (Union[TheoryBlock, Structure, Theory]) - 1 or more (data)
+Parameters theories (Union[TheoryBlock, Structure, Theory]) - 1 or more (data) theories.

-theories.

-Return type idp_engine.Theory.Theory

-'''

-'''

-assert(code, value, status=Status.GIVEN)
+assert(code, value, status=<Status.GIVEN: 8>)

-'''